fengxueda/sc_netfw/README.md

 	Send message via session.
 	All the application handler should be registered in the ServiceHander.cpp .

-	# Before use it, you should install libevent and mysql connector(optional).
+	# Before use it, you should install libevent , glog & gflags,  mysql connector(optional).
 	$ make

 	Create a static library at the build/* .